Code-Institute-Submissions/milestone-project-128/README.md

 This ensures the user that the quality of machinery we offer is unmatched by any other company on the market.
 </li>
 <li><em>I want to be able to tailor my own rental package and have a way to organise a booking for a specific date.</em>
-This user can navigate to the packages page and select the create your own packages option, which explains what options they have to choose from. they will then be brought to the contact form where they can fill out what specifics they want.</li>
+This user can navigate to the packages page and read the create your own packages option, which explains what options they have to choose from. they will then be brought to the contact form where they can fill out what specifics they want.</li>

 </ul>